Introduction

 If you would like to display a set of configurations directly provided by you, use the sampling_heatmap2 function.
 In both sampling_heatmap2 and sampling_heatmap2, you can adjust the number of intervals to be displayed for numerical parameters using the sizes argument.
 For example, we set to 5 the number of intervals displayed for the second parameter, which is numerical, using sizes=c(0,5).
 The the 0 value in this argument indicates that the default interval size should be used.
 In this case, we set 0 for the first parameter but note that it is not possible to adjust the number of intervals for categorical or ordered parameter types.

-sampling_heatmap2(iraceResults$allConfigurations, iraceResults$parameters,
+sampling_heatmap2(iraceResults$allConfigurations, iraceResults$scenario$parameters,

 param_names = c("localsearch","nnls"), sizes=c(0,5))